sgravrock/mybuses/README.md

 ## Initial setup

-1. Make sure that you have Node 7.10 or later installed.
+1. Make sure that you have Node 8.9.4 or later installed.
 [NVM](https://github.com/creationix/nvm) might be helpful if you have an older version.
-2. `$ npm install`
+2. `$ yarn install`
 3. Obtain a [OneBusAway API key](http://pugetsound.onebusaway.org/p/OneBusAwayApiService.action).
 4. Set the following environment variables.
 [`direnv`](https://direnv.net/) is your friend here.